Am I a good candidate for facelift surgery?

 Straining, bending, and lifting should be avoided during the early post-operative period as these activities may predispose you to bleeding.

-Your doctor will give you specific instructions that may include caring for the dressings and incisions, directions for your analgesics and other medications, specific concerns to look for, and when to follow up in the office to monitor your healing process.
+Your surgeon will give you specific instructions that may include caring for the dressings and incisions, directions for your analgesics and other medications, specific concerns to look for, and when to follow up in the office to monitor your healing process.
 It may take several months for the swelling to fully resolve, and up to 6 months for the incision scars to fully fade.
-Avoidance of factors that could reduce the benefits of the procedure, such as excessive unprotected sun exposure and cigarette use, is vital.
+Avoidance of factors that could reduce the benefits of the surgery, such as excessive unprotected sun exposure and cigarette use, is vital.

 Results of Your Facelift